About the Artist

 Her first Life After Life in Prison exhibit examines the lives of four women as they returned to society after spending decades in prison.
 It has been exhibited more than fifteen times, and featured in, among others, the Metropolitan Section of the New York Times, PBS New Hour/Art Beat and the Marshall Project.

 The Bedroom Project is the second in the Life After Life in Prison series.
+It has been featured on PDN’s Photo of the Day.

 Like the women she photographs, Bennett hopes her work will shed light on the pointlessness of extremely long sentences and arbitrary parole denials.